Rio Hondo College logo

 Transfers to: UC, CSU

-This course is an introduction to the characteristics of color and its interaction suited for all art majors transferring to a four-year college or interested in working in the arts as a painter, illustrator or designer.
-The course will cover the principles, theories, and applications of additive and subtractive color in two dimensions.
-Topics will include major historical and contemporary color systems, production of projects in applied color, and the elements of design as they apply to color.
+This course is an introduction to the characteristics of color and color interaction.
+It is suited for all art majors transferring to a 4-year college or interested in working in the arts as a painter, illustrator, or designer.
+The course covers the principles, theories, and applications of additive and subtractive color in 2 dimensions.
+Topics include major historical and contemporary color systems, production of projects in applied color, and the elements of design as they apply to color.

 MATH 150 - Survey of Mathematics (IGETC 2A)GE3.0